 8. Set up or increase support services

-Did you know that we also have textured meals are also available and suitable for people with medical conditions that affect swallowing.
+You can also consider our Delivered Meals service too, where fresh, healthy meals are delivered straight to your door.
+In fact, we also have textured meals available for people with medical conditions that affect swallowing.
 We can also have multiple meals delivered on one day if that’s what you need.

 If you have any questions about how to eat better at home, or if you'd like more information about the services we offer to support good nutrition, please contact our team on 1300 819 200.